Here are some of the things you will need to do to achieve this goal:

 - Private Practice

 Working in private practice means that you have individual clients, which may be people or corporations.
 This may involve working at a big firm (over 100 lawyers) or a small law firm.
 Lawyers often specialize in one area of the law, for example, family law, criminal defence law, corporate law, environmental law.
-Some lawyers do all kinds of law in their practice.
+Others, however, have full service practices, in which they specialize and offer services in several practice areas.

 Working for the government means that the government itself is your client.
 This may involve working as a Crown Attorney prosecuting criminals or working for a ministry such as the Ministry of Health or the Ministry of Labour.